askolt/dev-mailtest/README.md

 A simple app on the laravel with form for records data from form to db.

 ## Install via docker-compose

+For PostgreSQL use the port 5432, does not work otherwise. 😂🤦‍♂️

 ```
 chmod +x install.sh
 ./install.sh